Primary Years Programme

 In order to make the most of the diversity of background and experience of our students, the Lower School curriculum synthesises the best practice from education systems around the world and aims to ease the child’s transition between schools on entering and leaving ISA.

-Our teaching methods build on students’ individual knowledge and interests, and emphasise learning how to learn and how to find out, using both traditional and contemporary media.
+Our teaching methods build on students’ individual knowledge and interests, and emphasise learning how to learn and how to find out, through hands-on inquiry as well as using both traditional and contemporary media.

 The subject areas of maths, language, science, social studies, information technology, the arts, physical education, additional languages and library are taught through transdisciplinary themes in order to help students make connections between the subjects, thereby facilitating more effective learning.

 Around the PYP framework we have developed a detailed program reflecting the multinational composition of our school population and our location in the Netherlands.
 Students learn about local and global issues providing them the opportunity to share their prior experiences in the Netherlands and elsewhere in the world, which supports each students unique sense of identity.

 Our aim is to nurture globally-minded citizens who are:

 We nurture our curiosity, developing skills for inquiry and research.
 We know how to learn independently and with others.
 We learn with enthusiasm and sustain our love of learning throughout life.

 We use critical and creative thinking skills to analyse and take responsible action on complex problems.
 We exercise initiative in making reasoned ethical decisions.

 We express ourselves confidently and creatively in more than one language and in many ways.
 We collaborate effectively, listening carefully to the perspectives of other individuals and groups.